You’ve surely come across countless Black Friday marketing strategies before you got here.

 We can personalize our discount types and sizes for different groups of visitors.
 Example: a 30% discount might work best for first-time visitors while a $30 discount in a bundle with free shipping could appeal more to repeated customers.

-Here’s an example of a discount popup campaign for returning customers 👇
+Here’s an example of a discount popup campaign for new customers 👇

 Set up your campaigns to be shown to these specific categories of visitors to try this Black Friday marketing strategy.
 Also, you can tailor your discount to be shown to customers in a specific location and visitors from paid campaigns.